Uniper seeks to extend $2 bln state credit line | Headlines

 "Only if the supply cuts from Russia stop or if the German government uses the instruments of the EnSiG will we be able to prevent a chain reaction in the gas supply chain in the future as well."
 The EnSiG, or Energy Security Act, gives the government additional tools to help struggling utilities.

 Germany has accused Russia of strangling the flow of gas to Europe through spurious pretexts in revenge for sanctions over the Ukraine war.
-Russia has denied doing so and said it was a reliable energy supplier that honors its contracts.
+Russia has denied doing so, and said it was a reliable energy supplier that honours its contracts.
 Uniper said it could not say how long the KfW credit facility would last, adding this would depend on market developments.

+($1 = 0.9848 euros) (Writing by Rachel More and Christoph Steitz; Editing by Miranda Murray, Jan Harvey, Maria Sheahan and Susan Fenton)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)